TheoremEngine/torchcast/docs/source/index.rst

     pip install torchcast

-**torchcast is still under heavy construction.** The intent for torchcast, at least in the near term, is to focus on data fetching and preprocessing. torchcast currently supports automatic ingestion of time series classification datasets from the `UCR/UEA Archive <https://timeseriesclassification.com>`_, time series forecasting datasets from the `Monash Archive <https://forecastingdata.org>`_, and the `LSTF benchmark <https://github.com/cure-lab/LTSF-Linear>`_.
+**torchcast is still under heavy construction.** The intent for torchcast, at least in the near term, is to focus on data fetching and preprocessing. torchcast currently supports automatic ingestion of time series classification datasets from the `UCR/UEA Archive <https://timeseriesclassification.com>`_ and time series forecasting datasets from the `Monash Archive <https://forecastingdata.org>`_ and the `LSTF benchmark <https://github.com/cure-lab/LTSF-Linear>`_.
 Most of these datasets are small enough to hold in memory, where we standardize on a 3-dimensional (Batch, Channel, Time) arrangement.
 We intend to add additional datasets in the future.

 .. toctree::
    :maxdepth: 1